suchanadatta/MIRA-LLM-Assisted-Benchmark/README.md

 	|             | examples, and possible edge cases.                                             |
 	|----------------------------------------------------------------------------------------------|
 </pre>
-- We create a [structured representation](models/make_query_trec_format.py) including the original query and a full description along with a detailed narration, which are distinct for each category following the standard TREC format.
+- We create a [structured representation](models/make_query_trec_format.py) including the original topic and a full description along with a detailed narration of the final [215 topics](query_qrel/query.xml), which are distinct for each category following the standard TREC format.
 A sample query is given below.

 ```xml
 <top>